 - Additional compensation for your physical pain and suffering and emotional anguish; and

 - In some cases, punitive damages.

 Our attorneys will calculate a fair value for your damages after we investigate your case.
-We will collect medical bills, repair receipts, wages statements, and any other documentation that proves your current and future losses.
+We will collect medical bills, repair receipts, wages statements, and other documentation proving your current and future losses.

 Call 1-800-747-3733 to Schedule a Free Case Evaluation With a Whiplash Injury Lawyer in Miami.

-The lawyers at the Law Offices of Anidjar & Levine want to protect your rights and get you fair compensation for your whiplash injury.
+The lawyers at the Law Offices of Anidjar & Levine want to protect your rights and get you fair compensation for Your Miami personal injury.
 To set up a free case evaluation with a member of our legal team, call 1-800-747-3733 today.

 We Can Help.